hasanbodhania/hasanbodhania/README.md

   <p><a href="https://github.com/hasanbodhania/student-assignment-tracker-for-College-Uni">Student assignment tracker (for College/ Uni) </a> - A Python-based assignment tracking system I have created that would help myself and students manage deadlines and prioritise academic work using SQLite storage to store all the data.</p>
 <h3>🏫 College Projects:</h3>
   <p><a href="https://github.com/hasanbodhania/The-Web-Hub">The Web Hub </a> - A college web development project build using HTML, CSS and JavaScript in vs code IDE</p>
+  <p><a href="https://github.com/hasanbodhania/Spice-Ranch-Ordering-Sytem-College-Project-">Spice Ranch Food ordering System </a> - A college project: a desktop application for Spice Ranch to replace paper-based orders with a multi-page, user-friendly system, built using Visual Basic .NET</p>

 <h2> 🤳 Connect with me:</h2>